 Johannesburg is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Johannesburg is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Johannesburg who work in personal care services (79.41%), teaching (20.59%), and office and administrative support (0.00%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 35.29% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 35.29% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Johannesburg’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Being a small town, Johannesburg does not have a public transit system used by locals to get to and from work.
+Johannesburg is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Johannesburg is nearly on par with the US average for all cities of 21.84%: 18.09% of adults 25 and older in Johannesburg have a bachelor's degree or advanced degree.